introlab/t-top/ros/perceptions/speech_to_text/README.md

 # speech_to_text
-This folder contains the node to perform speech to text.
-It uses Google Cloud Speech-to-Text.
+This folder contains the node performing speech to text.

 ## Nodes
 ### `speech_to_text_node.py`
+The node performs speech to text.
+It uses Google Cloud Speech-to-Text.

 #### Parameters
  - `sampling_frequency` (int): The input sampling frequency.